hkghotra/Hotel-Cancellation-Prediction/README.md

 # Hotel Cancellation Classification 🏨
-By Dharsaa Bhagudeva, AJ Chen, Adam Drakich, Harpreet Ghotra, Kate Percy-Robb
+By: Dharsaa Bhagudeva, AJ Chen, Adam Drakich, Harpreet Ghotra, Kate Percy-Robb

 This project was completed as the final project for **MSE 436: Decision Support Systems**